Hodge level for weighted complete intersections: Introduction

-Assume that $h^{p,q}(X)=0$ unless $p=q$ or $p+q=n$.
-One can easily see that if $\mathcal{A}$ is isomorphic to a derived category of coherent sheaves on a curve (respectively, on a Calabi--Yau variety of dimension $m$), then $X$ is of curve type (respectively, of $m$-Calabi--Yau type); this again follows from additivity of Hochschild homology.
-Moreover, this holds in a more general situation.
-Namely, for $X$ to be of curve type it is enough to require that $\Dbcoh(X)$ is a category of curve type (that is, its only possibly non-vanishing Hochschild homology groups are of degrees~$-1$,~$0$, and~$1$).
-Similarly, for $X$ to be of $m$-Calabi--Yau type it is enough to require that~$\mathcal{A}$ is an $m$-Calabi--Yau category (in the sense of~\mbox{\cite[Definition~1.1]{Kuz15b}}) with certain additional vanishing properties for Hochschild homology.
-Note that these categories are not necessarily related to actual curves or Calabi--Yau varieties.
-Examples of varieties of curve type are given by Fano threefolds; their derived categories of coherent sheaves are indeed of curve type, although for some Fano threefolds they are not derived categories of coherent sheaves on actual curves.
-An example of a variety of curve type whose derived category of coherent sheaves contains a derived category of coherent sheaves on a curve as a semi-orthogonal complement to an exceptional collection is given by an odd-dimensional intersection of two quadrics, see~\mbox{\cite[Corollary~5.7]{Kuz08}}.
-A cubic fourfold in $\P^5$ is a variety of $K3$ type; its derived category of coherent sheaves contains a $K3$ category (that is, a $2$-Calabi--Yau category) as a semi-orthogonal complement to an exceptional collection by~\cite{Kuz10}.
+Examples of varieties of curve type are given by Fano threefolds; for a Fano threefold $X$ a category $\mathcal A_X$ is indeed of curve type (that is, its only possibly non-vanishing Hochschild homology groups for $\mathcal A_X$ are of degrees~$-1$,~$0$, and~$1$), although for some Fano threefolds this category is not {equivalent to} derived category of coherent sheaves on an actual curve.
+An example of a variety of curve type whose derived category of coherent sheaves contains the derived category of coherent sheaves on a curve as a semi-orthogonal complement to an exceptional collection is given by an odd-dimensional intersection of two quadrics, see~\mbox{\cite[Corollary~5.7]{Kuz08}}.
+A cubic fourfold in $\P^5$ is a variety of K3 type; its derived category of coherent sheaves contains a derived category of a non-commutative K3 surface as a semi-orthogonal complement to an exceptional collection by~\cite{Kuz10}.
 Examples of varieties of $3$-Calabi--Yau type are given by a smooth five-dimensional quartic hypersurface in the weighted projective space~\mbox{$\P(1^6,2)$}, see~\S\ref{section:preliminaries} below for definitions and references concerning weighted projective spaces and subvarieties therein; a smooth five-dimensional complete intersection of a quadric and a cubic in~$\P^7$; and a smooth seven-dimensional cubic in $\P^8$ (see~\mbox{\cite[\S3.1]{IM15}}).
 The derived categories of coherent sheaves on these varieties contain categories of $3$-Calabi--Yau type as semi-orthogonal complements to exceptional collections, see~\mbox{\cite[Proposition~4.6]{IM15}}.